chef-partners/chef-automate-ha/README.md

 ## Further information

 - To learn more about Chef, visit [learn.chef.io](https://learn.chef.io)
-- To learn more about Azure's Cloud Shell visit the Azure documentation: [https://docs.microsoft.com/en-gb/azure/cloud-shell/persisting-shell-storage](https://docs.microsoft.com/en-gb/azure/cloud-shell/persisting-shell-storage#transfer-local-files-to-cloud-shell)
+- To learn more about Azure's Cloud Shell visit the azure documentation [here](https://docs.microsoft.com/en-gb/azure/cloud-shell/persisting-shell-storage) and [here](https://docs.microsoft.com/en-gb/azure/cloud-shell/persisting-shell-storage#transfer-local-files-to-cloud-shell)
+- To learn more about how to get output from an azure deployment, visit the [azure documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-templates-outputs#define-and-use-output-values).

 ## Licensing